Experience, expertise, authority and relevance.

-If you don’t have ads going, you’ll get some pretty broad results compared to what you can get if you do have a campaign running.
+If you don’t have ads going, you’ll get some broader results than if you have a campaign running.
 It doesn’t really matter; at this level you just want to get a general sense.

 To add to my ongoing argument of always choosing relevance first, broad keywords (musical theatre) will commonly have more search volume than specific or niche keywords (history of musical theatre).
 So the better choice isn’t always the keyword with the highest search volume.

-This is called a head keyword versus a long-tail keyword and in competitive spaces, a successful long-term keyword strategy is built using long-tail keywords to rank for the highly sought-after head keywords.
+This is called a head keyword versus a long-tail keyword.
+In competitive spaces, the way to rank for the highly sought-after head keywords is by chasing the long-tail.
 But that’s a post for a different day.